bgcarlisle/ctcovidstop/README.md

 same data frames are also provided as CSV files in this repository as `inst/extdata/c19stoppedtrials.csv` and `inst/extdata/comparator.csv`.

-## Trials stopped during the SARS-Cov-2 pandemic
+## Dataset: `c19stoppedtrials`, trials stopped during the SARS-Cov-2 pandemic

 `c19stoppedtrials` contains 13,323 rows of 8 columns.
 See below for example rows: